fbpx Scholarships | University of West Alabama Skip to main content

 Trustee Valedictorian & Salutatorian

-Valedictorian and Salutatorian scholarships are available to on campus freshmen that have been recognized by their high school as one of the top two students in their graduating senior class.
-Students must meet unconditional admissions standards (19 or higher ACT/ 990 SAT).
+Valedictorian and Salutatorian scholarships are available to on campus freshmenthat have been recognized by their high school as one of the top two students in their graduating senior class.
+Students must meet unconditional admissions standards (19 or higher ACT/990 SAT).
 On-campus residency is required for the first two years at UWA for recipients.
-Must submit the online UWA Scholarship Application as detailed above.
-Students can apply through the Trustee Scholarship Application form; after the Admissions Office is able to confirm valedictorian/salutatorian status, the scholarship will be granted.
+Must submit online UWA Scholarship Application as detailed above.
+Students can apply through the Trustee Scholarship Application form; once the Admissions Office is able to confirm valedictorian/salutatorian status, the scholarship will be granted.

 Trustee Leadership Awards

 These awards are available to entering on campus freshmen (or transfer students with less than 24 credit hours) demonstrating outstanding leadership ability as demonstrated through high school, community, or religious activities.
-Students must meet unconditional admissions standards (19 or higher ACT/ 990 SAT or a 2.5+ GPA).
+Students must have a minimum 19 ACT/990 SAT score or a minimum 2.5 GPA.
 On-campus residency is required for the first two years at UWA for recipients.
 Must submit online UWA Scholarship Application as detailed above.
-Awards vary, up to $2,500 per year.
+Awards vary, up to $2,500.00 per year.
 Activities that warrant consideration include:

 • SGA President, Senior Class President, or Club President